PC GAMING THROUGH THE MMO LOOKING GLASS

 Avoid games that require hardcore play style and time in order to reach end game content, seek out games that support casual play

-Space sci-fi theme, multi-crew ships (think: raid per ship), sandbox, open universe, hundreds of professions, Lumberyard engine, and crowd funded $153 Million to see the game of their dreams become a reality.
+Space sci-fi theme, multi-crew ships (think: 2 to 30 person raid per ship), sandbox, open universe, hundreds of professions, Lumberyard engine, and crowd funded by fans to the tune of $500 Million as of 2022 to see the game of their dreams become a reality.
 This is the highest crowd funded game by a long, long shot.
 The next highest crowd funded game is Prison Architect, which raised a paltry $19M.
 The only crowd funded effort that raised more money than Star Citizen is the blockchain operating system for Ethereum, EOS, at $185M.
 With thousands of developers and artists working to create this game, anyone who pledges $45 can play the alpha today.
 There are no character levels, simply call your ship and head off to seek fortune, fame, power, or whatever you like.
-The release date will be at least 2018, but most probably late 2019.
-There will be a single player campaign as well as the MMO version.
+The release date will be at least 20??, but most probably late 20??.
+There will be a single-player story-driven campaign as well as the MMO version.
 I have a ton of videos posted up on my Star Citizen channel: https://www.youtube.com/channel/UCTfjc-qSehSIOck3g24DC_g

 Also, if you sign up for an account, use my referral code: STAR-9NR6-BDGY